12 suitable shows for an educational trip to the West End

 Nominated for nine Olivier Awards, be swept away in the heartfelt, true stories told in Come From Away at the Phoenix Theatre.
 Inspired by the residents of Gander and the 7,000 passengers stranded on 38 flights immediately after 9/11, see how the “come from aways” dealt with their newly-found surroundings, where stories of romance, resentment and a community spirit grow.
 12 cast members play 84 characters of those who suddenly found themselves in Gander, so if you’re looking for an educational show that’s heartwarming and fast-paced, you’ll want to see Come From Away.

 Let you and your children feel like kids together at Big, making its West End premiere at the Dominion Theatre.
 Starring The Wanted band member and Strictly Come Dancing winner Jay McGuiness, join Josh Baskin who wakes up in the body of a thirty year old after a carnival wish came true.
-Filled with plenty of toys and coffee, don’t miss your chance to see Big during its nine-week limited run in London.
+Filled with plenty of toys and coffee, don’t miss your chance to see Big.

 The Lion King

 Journey to the heart of the Serengeti at The Lion King, a Disney musical that’s been wowing audiences since 1999.
 Follow Simba from young cub to becoming king of the Pride Lands, guided by his father Mufasa.
 Along the way, audiences will see 200 puppets bring the animal kingdom to life, as well as spectacular costumes to bring out the best of beloved Disney characters including Nala, Timon and Pumbaa.
-Heavy with the haunting sounds of Africa, you’ll want to take your children to see The Lion King, a piece of West End history.
+Heavy with the haunting sounds of Africa, you’ll want to take your children to see The Lion King.

 School of Rock

-Albert and Joey return to the London stage, as the stage adaptation of the Michael Morpurgo’s children’s book plays at the new Troubadour Theatre in Wembley Park.
+Albert and Joey return to the London stage, as the stage adaptation of Michael Morpurgo’s children’s book War Horse plays at the new Troubadour Theatre in Wembley Park.
 Set in the outbreak of World War One, see Albert travel to France in order to save his horse Joey, sold to assist the frontline of the British Army.
 Risking his life for his horse, Albert embarks on a death-defying adventure to be reunited with the animal.
-With puppets by the Handspring Puppet Company bringing the equine character to life, enjoy a theatrical and educational feast at War Horse, returning to London for just six weeks.
+With puppets by the Handspring Puppet Company bringing the equine character to life, enjoy a theatrical and educational feast at War Horse.